Business Bankruptcy Lawyer in Greensboro, NC

 Classifying Your Business

-• Sole proprietorships are legal extensions of the owner.
-This means the owner is responsible for all assets and liabilities
+- Sole proprietorships are legal extensions of the owner.
+This means the owner is responsible for all assets and liabilities.

-• Corporations and partnerships are legal business entities that are considered separate from their ownership
+- Corporations and partnerships are legal business entities that are considered separate from their ownership.

 Types of Bankruptcy

-Choosing the type of bankruptcy protection to apply for is an important step to assure your business emerges from the proceedings in a position that will benefit you and your enterprise in the long term.
+Choosing the type of bankruptcy protection to apply for is an important step to ensure your business emerges from the proceedings in a position that will benefit you and your enterprise in the long term.
 The two main descriptions for business bankruptcies are:

-The different types of bankruptcies are referred to as “chapters” in the U.S. Bankruptcy Code.
-Consulting with a bankruptcy lawyer will help you decide on the best option to file bankruptcy.
+Consulting with a business bankruptcy lawyer will help you decide on the best option to file for bankruptcy.

-• Chapter 7 bankruptcy allows you to close or liquidate your company.
+- Chapter 7 bankruptcy allows you to close or liquidate your company.

-• Chapters 11, 12, and 13 are considered reorganization bankruptcies.
-These options require you to agree to a payment plan, and may allow you to keep your business afloat while reducing your debt.
+- Chapters 11, 12, and 13 are considered reorganization bankruptcies.
+These options require you to agree to a payment plan and may allow you to keep your business afloat while reducing your debt.

 Small Business Bankruptcy vs. Corporate Bankruptcy